How Will Data Science Accelerate the Circular Economy?

 Data science can be a powerful enabler in transitioning towards a profitable circular economy by overcoming complex barriers and optimising resources.

-In the future, we can expect analytics teams to play a pivotal role in the transition of companies to circular models.
+In the future, we can expect analytics teams to play a pivotal role in companies' transition to circular models

-The main focus here was on flow optimization.
+The primary focus here was on flow optimisation.

 However, other potential areas for exploration include

-• Machine learning to predict and optimize resource usage
+• Machine learning to predict and optimise resource usage

 • Automation of waste sorting for recycling